Side Hustles for Stay-at-Home Moms: What Podbase Data Shows

 19. Online Translator

 Translation is a specialized side hustle for stay at home moms with bilingual or multilingual skills.
-You’ll translate documents, websites, and video content from one language to another.
-There is strong demand for translators in languages such as Spanish, Mandarin, and Arabic.
+You'll translate documents, websites, and video content from one language to another.
+Strong demand exists for Spanish, Mandarin, and Arabic translators.

 Pros